DeTeam/webcam-stream/README.md

 ## Prerequisites

-Of course, first of all you'll need a raspberry pi together with some accessories: power/usb-cable, usb wifi module or LAN-cable and a webcam.
+Of course, first of all you'll need a Raspberry Pi together with some accessories: power/usb-cable, usb wifi module or LAN-cable and a webcam.

-I recommend you going through basic raspberry pi and ssh tutorials so that you can familiarize yourself before going into more advance topics.
+I recommend you going through basic Raspberry Pi and ssh tutorials so that you can get comfortable before going into more advance topics.
 Take your time.

 In terms of OS, I have Raspbian "Jessie", though using either "Wheezy" or "Stretch" should also be fine.

-Mind, that all of these steps we're going to perform on the raspberry pi itself.
+Mind, that all of these steps we're going to perform on the Raspberry Pi itself.
 You'll need to have ssh properly configured and familiarize yourself with a text editor (being it nano, vim, emacs or something else).

 ## Components explained